 General vocational training is usually enough education to become a dog trainer for law enforcement, especially if you’re only looking to work for a dog training school.

-If you want to work for a law enforcement agency, however, it’s recommended you follow the steps to become an official police officer.
+If you want to work for a law enforcement agency, however, it’s recommended you follow this website for the steps to become an official police officer.
 After years of working in the field, you’ll ideally work for your department’s canine unit, where you can start training police dogs.